 2. Overly aggressive online test proctoring

-Many educators seem to think that the only way to prevent cheating during online exams is to monitor students’ every movement and click.
+Many educators seem to think that the only way to prevent cheating during taking exams online is to monitor students’ every movement and click.
 Of all online exam problems, this practice is unnecessarily invasive despite being highly effective.

-Students say that being watched via webcams makes them feel uncomfortable, anxious, and most importantly, they believe it prevents them from giving their best performance on a test.
-Moreover, they can be asked to share their screens, show their desk and their whole room, and even grant remote access to their computers as part of the monitoring process.
+Students say that being watched via webcams during taking the exam makes them feel uncomfortable, anxious, and most importantly, they believe it prevents them from giving their best performance on a test.
+Moreover, while taking online exams students can also be asked to share their screens, show their desk and their whole room, and even grant remote access to their computers as part of the monitoring process.
 Most people would be extremely uncomfortable with any of these rules, so why should students be forced to choose between their privacy and grades?

 Here’s a logical solution